structuredpath/InterposeKit/README.md

     hookSignature: (@convention(block) (MyClass) -> Int).self
 ) { hook in
     return { `self` in
-        return hook.original(`self`, hook.selector) + 1
+        // Retrieve the original result and add 1 to it.
+This can be skipped. return hook.original(`self`, hook.selector) + 1
     }
 }